monopole/mdrip/README.md

 An _@labels_ found in a _HTML comment_ immediately preceeding a code block identify the block as part of a _labelled script_.

-The tool accepts a label argument and file argument and extracts the matching script.
+The tool accepts a file argument and a label argument and extracts the matching script.

 If a block has multiple labels, it can be incorporated into multiple